Amazing Grace

 Faith is trust; it is choosing to believe that God is real, that He loves you, and that He has made a way for you through Jesus.

 Every person places faith in something, whether it’s in themselves, in other people, or in the hope that success or money will bring lasting peace.
 But those things always leave us searching for more.
 Faith in Jesus is different.
-It’s not blind or empty; it’s a relationship built on His promise that He will never leave you and that His love is enough.
+It’s a relationship built on His promise that He will never leave you, that His love is always enough, and that He is the source of everything.

 Faith means: